IshanTripathi0/Airline-Review-Classification-System/README.md

 - `Project Development Phase/FinalModel&Deployment/`: Pickle files for trained models.
 - `static/` and `templates/`: Files for the Flask app.

-For a detailed view of the project structure, refer to the [Project Structure](./tree/master#project-structure) section.

 ## Acknowledgments